Robert Hugill: Recordings

-Robert Hugill's songs also feature on the disc Sappho, Shropshire and Supertramp, released in January 2018 on the Divine Art label.
-The disc features songs by English composers associated with the English Poetry and Song Society performed by Sarah Leonard (singer) (mezzo-soprano), Johnny Herford (baritone) and Nigel Foster (piano).
-Robert Hugill's songs on the disc include settings of Hart Crane and Rabindranath Tagore.
+Hugill's songs also feature on the disc Sappho, Shropshire and Supertramp, released in 2018 on the Divine Art label.
+The disc features songs by English composers associated with the English Poetry and Song Society performed by Sarah Leonard (mezzo-soprano), Johnny Herford (baritone) and Nigel Foster (piano).
+Hugill's songs on the disc include settings of Hart Crane and Rabindranath Tagore.

-Robert Hugill's motet, Populos Sion features on Harmonia Sacra and conductor Peter Leech's disc Lux Memoriaque on the Nimbus Alliance label.
+Hugill's motet, Populos Sion, is on Harmonia Sacra's album Lux Memoriaque on the Nimbus Alliance label.